How to use Wi-Fi in Cuba

 You connect your device by logging in using a scratch card from Etecsa (Cuban telecom monopolist).

-Wi-Fi in real live
+Wi-Fi in real life

 Wi-Fi scratch cards